taschmidt/ReSharper-mustache-plugin/README.md

 ReSharper-mustache-plugin
 =========================

 Plugin for JetBrains ReSharper to allow it to find mustache views in MVC project.
+This can come in very handy since it enables ReSharper to find .mustache view files for direct linking (i.e. Ctrl+Click navigation) and so ReSharper doesn't show ugly red errors because it can't find the view.

 Installation
 ============